nishantdeo08/Pulsar_Harmonics_Analysis/README.md

 The purpose of this code is to investigate and illustrate how the presence of harmonics affects the clustering process.
 It provides insights into:

-How harmonics replace fundamentals in the candidate list
+- How harmonics replace fundamentals in the candidate list?

-Why clustering can fail in such scenarios
+- Why clustering can fail in such scenarios?

-How future algorithms might be improved to correctly identify fundamental periods even when harmonics dominate
+- How future algorithms might be improved to correctly identify fundamental periods even when harmonics dominate?

 This analysis is crucial for improving the robustness and reliability of real-time pulsar detection pipelines in high-throughput environments like SPOTLIGHT.